CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

 ## Task 2: Monitor and Analyze Content for Compliance

+In this task, you will implement and evaluate content moderation for both images and text using Azure's Content Safety Studio.
+The goal is to ensure that content uploaded by users complies with safety standards by testing for harmful content and analyzing moderation results.

 ## Task 2.
 1 : Moderate image content for singular isolated images.

 1. On **Azure AI | Content Safety Studio** under **Safeguard your image content with built-in-features**, select **Moderate image content**.